What is CT Calcium Score?

 Preparation for the procedure

-Cease all caffeine from 8pm the night before your scan.
+Cease all caffeine, smoking and energy drinks from 8pm the night before your scan.

 Please have your referring Doctor check your heart rate and, if necessary, assess your suitability to take temporary medication to lower your heart rate, if required.